Unity-Technologies/com.unity.uiwidgets/engine/README.md

 ### Prelink Library (TODO: make it simpler)

 Different from other platforms, the engine is built as a static library on iOS.
 One drawback of this is that, there are potential library conflicts between our library and the Unity build-in library (libiPhone-lib.a).
 To address this issue, an additional prelink step is required.
-Since prelink is not supported by Bee yet (https://unity.slack.com/archives/C1RM0NBLY/p1617696912101700), we are doing it manually as follows:
+Since prelink is not supported by Bee yet (https://unity.slack.com/archives/C1RM0NBLY/p1617696912101700), currently we have to do it manually as follows:

 Generate the symbols that need to be hidden from libtxt_lib.a:
 ```